UMGZ 60x30x15 [M10] GZ / N38

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write via contact form on the contact page.
-You can check the lifting capacity as well as the shape of neodymium magnets in our power calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the strength and the appearance of neodymium magnets in our power calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.